hammerheim-game/hammerheim-rules/5-warbands.md

 fearsome opponent.
 It causes fear.
 Save: The young Hydra’s scales aren’t as strong as a normal Hydra’s, but they are still as strong as metal.
-The Hydra has an armour save of 6+ that is not modified by the strength of attacks against it (or by other save modifiers).
+The Hydra has an armor save of 6+ that is not modified by the strength of attacks against it (or by other save modifiers).
 Breath Weapon: When the young Hydra breathes, flames leap from its mouths.
 It can use these flames as a weapon if it